nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 Here’s how you can use it:
 `findEvent EVENT_NAME [MORE_NAMES]`

-Here is an example command where we find all events with the event name of Party:
+Here is an example command where we find all events with the event name of "Party":

 `findEvent party`